 Our Prices for Probate

-Our price depends upon a number of factors including whether or not Inheritance Tax is payable; whether the simple form of HMRC Account (IHT 205) can be used or whether a full Account (IHT 400) is required; whether we need to make a claim to HMRC for the main residence nil-rate band or whether we will have to apply to HMRC to transfer the nil-rate band or main residence nil-rate band from the estate of a deceased spouse.
+Our price depends upon a number of factors including whether or not Inheritance Tax is payable; whether the Estate Summary Form or simple HMRC Account (IHT 205) can be used or whether a full Account (IHT 400) is required; whether we need to make a claim to HMRC for the main residence nil-rate band or whether we will have to apply to HMRC to transfer the nil-rate band or main residence nil-rate band from the estate of a deceased spouse.

 These variables are taken into account in our pricing to ensure that we remain competitive and that our prices fairly reflect the work involved.

 We are always happy to provide a bespoke fee estimate free of charge which can be requested by calling us on 01442 890111 or by emailing us at firstname.lastname@example.org.
 We will usually send you a simple form of questionnaire to complete and return which should give us the information we need to enable us to provide an accurate fee estimate.